Updated May 1. 2024

 • Pack warm layers and a waterproof jacket.
 It rains — a lot, in Milford Sound.
 The area experiences an annual rainfall of 7 metres (9 metres in 2016).
 One of the workers at the lodge told us it rained for 24 days straight in January.

-• Don’t expect cellular coverage or Internet access.
+• Don’t expect cellular coverage.

 • Plan for an early afternoon departure from Milford Sound when traffic is light.
 There can be traffic delays at the Homer Tunnel later in the day.